 Like I said, this imli ki chutney works as a topping sauce or a dipping sauce with a LOT of snacks and mains.
 Here are some ideas:

-- On dahi bara (shown below)
+- On dahi bara (fried lentil fritters in yogurt)

 - Perfect to pair with bbqs like chicken tikka etc

-- On paratha rolls, sandwiches or wraps.
+- On paratha rolls, sandwiches, or wraps.

-- With Indian/Pakistani fried snacks like pakoras, kachori samosas etc.
+- With Indian/Pakistani fried snacks like pakoras, kachori samosas, etc.

-Similar Recipes
+Similar Recipes for you to try.

 Sweet Tamarind Chutney